It’s here: the ultimate list of tips for immigrants from WES Advisor!

 - Make sure that your address, email address, and phone number are complete and accurate so that you receive all communications regarding your evaluation status and report delivery.

 - Reach out to us anytime—but please give Customer Service at least 48 business hours to respond!
-Inquiries that require further review must be forwarded to a specialist and may take more time.
+Inquiries that require further review go to a specialist; therefore, they may take more time.